-Similar to the mass production of bombing planes and jeeps, boats, in particularly landing craft, were an essential vehicle produced here in America for the World War 2 efforts.
+Similar to the mass production of bombing planes and jeeps, boats, particularly landing craft, were an essential vehicle produced here in America for World War 2 efforts.
 As Chris-Craft of Algonac, MI started producing these vehicles in mass, their factories changed life in some small towns forever.

 The Chris-Craft company came on hard times during the Great Depression but luckily, they were able to restore the success of their company with the beginning of World War 2.
-Chris-Craft became the second largest producer of landing craft for the United States Military and opened up two more plants in Holland, Michigan as well as Cadillac, Michigan.
+Chris-Craft became the second-largest producer of landing craft for the United States Military and opened up two more plants in Holland, Michigan as well as Cadillac, Michigan.

 With the creation of these huge production plants, the way of life in the relatively small towns changed forever.
 Factory workers flocked to the towns in the search of labor.
 With most of the men drafted or joining the military as war efforts escalated, Chris-Craft employed women, similar to other large war production plants.
-The idea of “Rosie the Riveter” stood strong in Algonac, Holland and Cadillac.
+The idea of “Rosie the Riveter” stood strong in Algonac, Holland, and Cadillac.
 Women, mostly young, came from all over the Midwest seeking work in these plants.